Red Rock Pass (Idaho): Bonneville flood

 It is believed that during the last ice age lava flows in the vicinity of Pocatello began to divert the Bear River through Lake Thatcher and then into Lake Bonneville.
 This sudden influx caused Bonneville to overflow at Red Rock about 14,500 years ago.
 This overflow caused a sudden erosion of unconsolidated material on the northern shoreline near Red Rock Pass.
 As the material gave way, Marsh Creek Valley, immediately downstream, was flooded from wall to wall, and the rapid discharge eroded the pass to its present level.
 The flood then flowed into the Snake River Plain, generally following the path of the present-day Snake River to its outlet in the Pacific Northwest.

 The Bonneville flood, as it is known, was a catastrophic event.
-The maximum discharge was about 15 million cubic feet per second (420,000 m³/s), or about three times the average flow of the Amazon River, the world's largest river.
+The maximum discharge was about 15 million cubic feet per second (420,000 m³/s), or about three times the average flow of the Amazon River, the world's largest river, and almost 180 times the average flow rate of Niagara Falls (85,000 cfs).
 The speed of flow was approximately 16 mph, and though peak flow lasted only a few days, voluminous discharges may have continued for at least a year.